trapped/sx/README.md

 - `/example/private` -> `localhost:8080/private`
 - `/example/*` -> `localhost:8080/*`

+## Caching

+You can enable caching for groups or single routes by specifying at least a Time-To-Live.

+The request URL is always used as cache key; you can optionally add more keys (to partition your cache).

+Responses are only cached if their status code indicates an OK result (1xx, 2xx, 3xx).

 ## Prometheus metrics and profiling

 SX exposes Prometheus metrics on the address specified with `-pprof` (`0.0.0.0:6060` by default) at `/metrics`.